 Graduation from a Washington State Pharmacy Quality Assurance Commission (PQAC) approved technical training program.
 The PQAC requires all applicants to provide proof of passing a national pharmacy technician certification examination.
 Four hours of AIDS education and training as required under WAC 246-901-120.
 A comprehensive background check will be conducted to screen for prior convictions prior to state licensing.
 Persons with some types of criminal convictions may not be eligible for licensure.

-Students will have a comprehensive background check performed by the PQAC prior to their clinical rotation.
+Students will have a comprehensive background check performed by the PQAC as well as Certified Background prior to their clinical rotation.
 A non-refundable fee is charged to each student for the background check.
 Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
 This could include, but is not limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/ Diphtheria, Current Flu, Tuberculosis Test, and Varicella, as required by contracts with clinical facilities and CDC recommendations.

 Students must have current American Heart Association CPR for the Healthcare Professional.
 Proof of immunizations should be submitted the first day of class, unless arrangements have been made with the instructor.